riplrt/riplrt.github.io/index.md

 subtitle: Respiratory and Immunology Project and Laboratory Research Team
 ---

-We are the <b><i>RIPLRT</i></b>, which stands for Respiratory and Immunology Project and Laboratory Research Team, within the
+We are the <b><i>RIPLRT</i></b> -- Respiratory and Immunology Project and Laboratory Research Team -- within the
 <a href="http://ularkin.org/college-of-biomedical-sciences/" target="_blank">College of Biomedical Sciences at Larkin University</a>.

-In the RIPL_Research Team--in addition to addressing the respiratory health of the population through immunological, exposure science, and computational approaches--values inclusiveness, diversity, integrity, productivity, innovation, excellence, collaboration, and leadership.
+<p>In the RIPLRT, in addition to addressing the respiratory health of the population through immunological, exposure science, and computational approaches, we value <i>inclusiveness, diversity, integrity, productivity, innovation, excellence, collaboration, and leadership<i>.</p>

 <b><a href="mission" class="list-filter">Read more about our mission!</a></b>